Dynamical spike solutions in a nonlocal model of pattern formation

+with arbitrary $C^1$-functions $f=f(u,\xi)$ and $g=g(u,\xi)$ and supplemented with suitable initial conditions.
+Since the obtained results are only a slight modification of those shown recently for reaction-diffusion-ODE models, we place them in Appendix.

-\item In Section \ref{sec:instab}, we characterize stationary solutions of problem \eqref{eqs1}-\eqref{inis}.
-We show that they are unstable (in the Lyapunov sense) under so called {\it autocatalysis assumption}, {\it i.e.} $f_u>0$, which is a condition typical for the models exhibiting Turing instability.
-It indicates that in the considered class of models, the Turing-type mechanism destabilizes not only constant steady states but also all non-constant stationary solutions.
+In Appendix \ref{sec:instab}, we show that, although model \eqref{eqs1}-\eqref{eqs2} is not a reaction-diffusion system, it may exhibit a pattern formation phenomenon based on the same principle as the classical Turing mechanism, {\it i.e.}~there exists a spatially constant steady state, which is stable to spatially homogeneous perturbations, but unstable to spatially heterogeneous perturbations.
+However, we prove much more than it us usually shown in the case of studies of DDI phenomena in reaction-diffusion equations.
+First,we characterize stationary solutions of problem \eqref{eqs1}-\eqref{eqs2}.
+Then, we show that they are unstable (more precisely, nonlinearly unstable in the Lyapunov sense) under so called {\it autocatalysis assumption}, {\it i.e.}~when $f_u>0$, which is a condition typical for models exhibiting Turing instability (see Theorem \ref{thm:instab} below for more details).
+This indicates that, in the considered class of models, {\it the Turing-type mechanism destabilizes not only constant steady states but also non-constant stationary solutions.} A similar mechanism, where DDI destabilizes all non-constant stationary solutions of reaction-diffusion-ODE of the form \eqref{RD}, has been recently studied in our papers \cite{MKS12,MKS16}.

-\item Instability of stationary solutions motivates further investigation of the long-time behavior of solutions of the shadow problem \eqref{eqs1}-\eqref{inis} with nonlinearities satisfying the autocatalysis condition.
-We accomplish it in Section~\ref{sec:blowup} in the case of two models with particular nonlinearities arising in biological applications.
-First, we show that non-negative {\it space-homogeneous} solutions of the considered models are global-in-time, bounded, and converge towards constant stationary solutions.
-On the other hand, certain {\it space-inhomogeneous} perturbations of constant initial conditions lead to solutions which blow up in finite time.
-Thus, we provide a class of examples, for which a nonlocal effect leads to a blowup of solutions in finite time.

-\item In Section \ref{sec:carc}, we study properties of solutions of a particular shadow problem obtained after passing to infinity with a diffusion coefficient in a model of early carcinogenesis, which was introduced in \cite{MCP,MC12} and studied analytically in \cite{MKS12,MKS13} and numerically in \cite{HMC13}.
-In that shadow problem, all non-negative solutions are global-in-time.
-Moreover, $x$-independent solutions are uniformly bounded for $t>0$.
-However, we prove that certain space inhomogeneous initial conditions lead to solutions which form singular unbounded patterns as $t\to\infty$.
-The patterns have a shape of spikes which location depends on the initial condition.
-Our analytical considerations are illustrated by numerical simulations indicating mass concentration resulting in the spike formation.